sadasant/testGithubApp/README.md

+﻿# Goal

+Make a Github Application that will:
+- Report CI errors on pull requests as comments.
+- Format the output of the problem.

-﻿# How to build your own
+# How to build your own

 1. Create a github app: https://github.com/settings/apps/new

-Github App Name: testGithubApp-sadasant :8080/authCallback
+Github App Name: testGithubApp-sadasant :3000/authCallback
-:8080/webhooks
+:3000/webhooks
 secret: XXXXXX

 Read more about the secret: https://developer.github.com/webhooks/securing/

+Copy the App ID to your .env

 Permissions: